Biden and Starmer are set to meet as Ukraine pushes to ease weapons restrictions

 “This is obviously deeply concerning,” White House national security spokesperson John Kirby said of the missile transfer.
 “And it certainly speaks to the manner in which this partnership threatens European security and how it illustrates Iran’s destabilizing influence now reaches well beyond the Middle East.”

-Associated Press writers Jill Lawless in London, Dasha Litvinova in Tallinn, Estonia and Tara Copp, and Diplomatic Writer Matthew Lee in Warsaw, Poland, contributed to this report.
+Associated Press writers Jill Lawless in London, Dasha Litvinova in Tallinn, Estonia, and Ellen Knickmeyer and Tara Copp in Washington contributed.

 Credit: AP